zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 **Overview**: Build a dedicated review checklist that Copilot can use to conduct systematic code reviews aligned with team practices.

 ### Part A: Create a Code Review Checklist
+**Scenario**: You want to formalize your team's review standards into a checklist for consistent reviews.
 1. Create a new file: `code-review-checklist.md`
 2. Add content from code-review-checklist.md.
 3. Save the file

 ### Part B: Test the Review Checklist
+**Scenario**: You want to validate that your checklist effectively identifies issues in new code.
 1. Open `server/app.py` and add a problematic route (before if __name__ == '__main__':):
    ```python
    @app.route('/api/search', methods=['GET'])